-Located in northwestern Wyoming, Cody is near the eastern entrances of Yellowstone National Park.
-With jet service to Denver, is a popular gateway into the park along with offering authentic Western flavor and even better steaks.
-From leaf peeping along the scenic byways in the Absaroka Mountains to treks into Yellowstone to visiting a ghost town, here are the top things to do in Cody Wyoming in the Fall.
+Cody is near the eastern entrances of Yellowstone National Park in northwestern Wyoming.
+It is a popular gateway into the park, offering authentic Western flavor and even better steaks.
+From leaf peeping in the Absaroka Mountains to treks into Yellowstone to visiting a ghost town, there is plenty to do.
 Just stay room for a hearty steak dinner.
+Here are the top things to do in Cody, Wyoming, in the Fall.

 Yellowstone National Park

 In a park bigger than the state of Rhode Island, Yellowstone National Park embodies the spirit of the West.
-More than a park, Yellowstone National Park is a truly American experience.
-This is one of the Top Things to do in Cody Wyoming in the Fall.
+More than a park, it is a truly American experience.
+This is one of the Top Things to do in Cody, Wyoming, in the Fall.

 Yellowstone National Park was the first national park in the world.
 Created in 1872, it’s an American icon worthy of a park pilgrimage.
-So irreplaceable, it’s a UNESCO World Heritage Site, attracting visitors from around the world.
-Since it’s in the northwest corner of Wyoming, nearly everyone you meet is from somewhere else.
+It’s so irreplaceable that it’s a UNESCO World Heritage Site, attracting visitors from around the world.
+Since it’s in the northwest corner of Wyoming, nearly everyone you meet is from elsewhere.

-Yellowstone is the ideal national park to explore as a family, or even as a multi-generational trip.
-Since it offers so many activities, from hiking to rafting to animal spotting to guided tours, extended groups can enjoy different activities on the same trip.
+Yellowstone is the ideal national park to explore as a family or multi-generational trip.
+Since it offers many activities, from hiking to rafting to animal spotting to guided tours, extended groups can enjoy different activities on the same trip.

 Top Places to Explore in Yellowstone National Park

-Old Faithful Geyser with a Rainbow.
-Old Faithful Inn with kids.
+- Old Faithful Geyser and Old Faithful Inn

 Getting Around Yellowstone